ibarsi/life-api-server/README.md

+# DISCONTINUED
+This was a fun side project that taught me a few things, but ultimately I decided to invest my time in other endeavours.

 ## README ##

 This Node based REST app is part of a collection of software for a personal side project, inspired by [Jane Kim](http://janekim.me/)'s own project by the same name, aimed at tracking different aspects of my personal life.